psdmcc/narcolepsy/README.md

 The protocols I have developed maximise reducing inflammation and protecting neural pathways.

 One of the biggest symptoms I used to experience was the feeling that deep inside my brain it was on fire.
 At some point, I thought to myself, "So is this inflammation?
 If 'yes', how to reduce it?"

-This repository is not well organised.
-I will try to find the time to sort it out.
-There are peer-reviewed scientific articles on narcolepsy.
-There are python scripts I used to scrape the NIH database and analyse the literature.
-There is a very messy daily protocol file that has lots of information about narcolepsy and what the things I take do, how to avoid toxicity and having one thing cancel the other out.

 I've also set up a registry to log my daily consumptions and physical/mental states.
 You could replicate this.